kjuulh/noleader/README.md

 ## Intended use-case

-Noleader is not built for distributed consensus, or fast re-election produces.
-It take upwards to a minute to get reelected, state is the users responsibility to handle.
+Noleader is not built for distributed consensus, or fast re-election procedures.
+It take upwards to a minute to get re-elected, state is the users responsibility to handle.

-Noleader is pretty much just a distributed lock, intended for use-cases where the use wants to only have a single node scheduling work etc.
+Noleader is pretty much just a distributed lock, intended for use-cases where the user wants to only have a single node scheduling work etc.

 Good alternatives are: